otterinthesun/infx512_finalproject/README.md

 **What is this project about?**

-This project is about the
+This project is about my favorite coffee shops around Seattle.
+I listed a total of 10 coffee shops and worte some recommendations about them.
+In the end, I put together a map to visualize these coffee shops.